pattern

 the scientific study of elections, including the analysis of voting patterns, behavior, and electoral systems, to understand and predict political outcomes

-Ex: The expert 's insights psephology provided valuable perspectives on how political shifts impact voting behavior over time .
+Ex: The expert 's insights into psephology provided valuable perspectives on how political shifts impact voting behavior over time .

 daily words